byronrthomas/ShockNetDocs/index.md

 ### Analysis output

 The analysis plots the affected countries onto a world-map as a visual reference.
 They are colour-coded by the amount of output that critical industries of the country receiving a shock account for.
-If you hover over any country, link or bubble, you will see details about it.
+If you hover over any country, link or bubble marker, you will see details about it.

 ![Effects mode map](./EffectsModeOutput.png)

 All countries that will a shock to some critical industry of theirs under these settings will be coloured a shade of pink/red.
 All countries not receiving a shock to their critical industries will be left green.
-If shocks transfer within one of these countries, without affecting a critical industry, a red bubble is drawn on the country.
+If shocks transfer within one of these countries, without affecting a critical industry, a red bubble marker is drawn on the country.

 If you click on any country, you will see details on the chain of shocks that the model predicts in the window below.